 (Evidence of Christ’s physical return to Earth to redeem the remnant of Israel can be found in Isaiah 63:1-4 and Micah 2:12-13.
 This return to redeem the remnant of Israel will take place at the completion of the seventieth week of Daniel when it is time to bring everlasting righteousness)

 It shall be a very emotion time for the surviving remnant of Israel when they understand that their Messiah is Jesus Christ, the one who their ancestors crucified.

 “(9) And it shall come to pass in that day, that I will seek to destroy all the nations that come against Jerusalem.
 (10) And I will pour upon the house of David, and upon the inhabitants of Jerusalem, the spirit of grace and of supplications: and they shall look upon me whom they have pierced, and they shall mourn for him, as one mourneth for his only son, and shall be in bitterness for him, as one that is in bitterness for his firstborn.
 (11) In that day shall there be a great mourning in Jerusalem, as the mourning of Hadadrimmon in the valley of Megiddon.”
 (Zechariah 12:9-11)

 There is still some time before unbelieving Israel is saved.
 In the meantime, Paul reminded us that Israel still maintains the covenants that have been made despite their lack of faith in Christ:

 Therefore, wars mentioned in Psalms and Ezekiel focuses on Israel rather than the Church.
-I cannot imagine how a person can get a proper understanding of Bible prophecy if they insist that the prophetic passages of the Bible which mention Israel apply to the Church instead of Israel.
+I cannot imagine how a person can get a proper understanding of Bible prophecy if they insist that the prophetic passages of the Bible that mention Israel apply to the Church instead of Israel.
 I believe taking the Bible at face value instead of allegorizing texts or warping verses to push an agenda.
+Replacement Theology is wrong.